-Katrelle sat there for what felt like hours, but as there was no sun to track in the sky.
-There was light, though, that was dim and seemed to just fill the area.
+Katrelle sat there for what felt like hours, but as there was no sun to track in the sky she could not be sure of how much time had actually passed.
+There was light, though.
+It was dim like the light of late dusk and seemed to just fill the area.
 There was no sound around her – not wind, not insects, not anything.
 She just sat there spending her time trying to figure out her situation, wondering if she should wander until she was found by someone.
 So when there was a sound that interrupted the silence, she looked up.
-It was not footsteps really, but more just the sound of moving cloth that was growing closer.
+It did not sound like footsteps, but more like the sound of moving cloth that was growing closer.

-Emerging from the mist was a form cloaked in black with the hood up.
-She thought this might be a Custodian but she was almost certain that that was not right.
+Emerging from the mist was a form cloaked in black with a hood covering their face.
+She thought this might be a Custodian, but for only a moment.
+There was something different about this person that made her think this was no normal soul.
 She searched out a face within the hood but found none, even as the figure came closer.
-Then she thought she should be afraid of this person…but what is there to fear when you are already dead, she told herself.
+Something in her told her that she should be afraid of this person…but what is there to fear when you are already dead, she told herself.

 When the person was within twenty feet of her, she shivered.
 It was not a cold shiver.
 It was more from an electrified, energized feeling that was filling the air.
 And for some reason it was that reaction that made realization start to dawn on her and her eyes widened when she realized who this was that was approaching her.
 This was Yuchanit himself – the god of the dead, the lord of Fesralde.